ParadiseOS/ParadiseDocs/StyleGuide.md

 ## Indentation

 1. Use 4-space indentation.
-2. Indent by 1 inside of blocks.
+2. Indent by one level inside of blocks.
 3. Don't indent case labels.
 For example:

    ```c